heypr/MythicInventories/README.md

 ## Download
 You can download the latest version of MythicInventories [here](https://ci.heypr.dev/job/MythicInventories/).

+## Support
+If you're having difficulty figuring out how to work with the plugin, [join my support Discord](https://discord.gg/Drgk3CxrtV/)!

 ## Usage
 Making inventories is pretty simple.
 All you need to do is open up the MythicInventories folder, create a .yml file with a name of your choice, then create one!
 > [!NOTE]